Rita1791/Benchmark-aware-WGS-preventive-genomics/docs/reviewer_summary.md

 A total of 77 missed variants had difficult-region annotations.

-The results therefore indicate that the principal remaining limitation is not broad SNV detection, but sensitivity to indels and difficult genomic contexts.
+Within the evaluated benchmark, the dominant observed error category was indel detection, with substantial overlap between missed variants and annotated difficult genomic contexts.

 ## Scientific interpretation